bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Current Goals**
 	- [ ] **Alpha 3.1.0 - Deadline Jan 4th**
 		- [ ] **Balance - Jan 1st**
+			- [x] Bump life penalty to something like 3/5/7/10
+			- [x] Bump antes to 3/4/5 over time.
+			- [x] Athena +1 charge all levels.
+			- [ ] Play 5 runs.
+Adjust between.
+				- [ ] 1 - Overall felt pretty good.
+I felt too rich in the middle and ran out of things to buy.
+Endgame prices were apt, but prices were too cheap in the middle of the game.
+Enemies feel slightly too cheap, especially later in the game when you are making hundreds of souls per round.
+					- [x] Make enemies more expensive at higher denominations.
+					- [x] Increase Ante earlier.
+					- [x] Coins get a bit more expensive each round (flat amount in addition to the multiplier)
+				- [ ] 2
+				- [ ] 3
+				- [ ] 4
+				- [ ] 5
+			- [ ] Play 3 runs.
+Don't adjust.
+			- [x] Bug - fully recharge coins when entering shop, in case of trial of sapping
+			- [ ] Graphical Bug - Nemesis row coins are not being pulled to charon before flip?
 		- [ ] **Performance improvements Jan 2nd**
 			- [ ] Updated Godot engine version - should improve web performance.
 			- [ ] Run the profiler for a run and look for any obvious fixes.